Let's Play (comic): Live-action series

 In May 2021, studio Allnighter announced a development deal to adapt Let's Play into a live-action television series, with Krecic, Amanda Kruse, Dinesh Shamdasani, Hunter Gorinson, and Tom Akel serving as executive producers.
 A columnist for Forbes said that this was "another sign that the serialized GenZ-friendly comics published on mobile platforms such as Webtoon are a rising force in the media industry".

 Anime series

-In October 2023, at New York Comic Con, Mongie announced that OLM will be producing an anime television series adaptation of the comic.
+In October 2023, at New York Comic Con, Mongie announced that OLM would be producing an anime television series adaptation of the comic.
 It is directed by Daiki Tomiyasu, with series composition handled by Aya Matsui, Ebimo as the original character designer, Saki Ebisawa as the animation character designer, and music composed by Conisch.
-The series premiered on October 2, 2025 on Fuji TV's +Ultra programming block.
+The series aired from October 2 to December 18, 2025, on Fuji TV's +Ultra programming block.
 The opening theme song is "1,2, Play", while the ending theme song is "Left & Right", both performed by Toshinobu Kubota.
-Crunchyroll is streaming the series.
+Crunchyroll streamed the series.